fvmassoli/CarND-Vehicle-Detection-and-Tracking-P5/writeup.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 In the cells 12 and 13 of the IPython notebook there is the implementation of the training of the classifier.
 The training and test sets contains 70% and 30%, respectively, of the input images.
-The final accuravy of the classifier is 99%.
+The final accuracy of the classifier is 99%.

 ### Sliding Window Search